 Used in traditional Chinese medicine, gua sha involves scraping a flat, rounded tool, usually made of jade, over the skin.
-Translated, ‘gua’ means press or stroke, and ‘sha’ refers to a rash or redness, but while traditional Chinese therapists work hard and deep – skin can be left looking bright red afterwards – you need a lighter touch on the face for its beauty benefits.
+Translated, ‘gua’ means press or stroke, and ‘sha’ refers to a rash or redness, but while traditional Chinese therapists work hard and deep (skin can be left looking bright red afterwards), you need a lighter touch on the face to reap its beauty benefits.
 “Even if you have a facial once a week, you still need to do something every day,” says Katie Brindle, a Chinese-medicine therapist and founder of self-care brand Hayo’u.
-“Gua sha treatment relaxes the muscles, gets the energy and blood moving, and shifts any puffiness.
+“Gua sha relaxes the muscles, gets the energy and blood moving, and shifts any puffiness.
 It boosts the circulation – some studies show by up to 400 percent* – which takes away toxins and brings in oxygen and nutrients,” adds Brindle.
-Best described as a hands-on mix of massage and workout, it helps release tension (I find it amazing for headaches and a tight jaw) and leaves skin looking supple, radiant and healthier.
+Best described as a hands-on mix of massage and workout, it helps release tension (I find it amazing for tackling headaches and a tight jaw) and leaves skin looking supple, radiant and more healthy.

 How do I use gua sha tools?